CL Grant has authored many relationship books, including "30 Day No Contact Rule," "The Reality of Being the Other Woman," and "Ex Addict."

-Whether you succeed after no contact is largely dependent on you and the choices you make.
+The results of no contact are largely dependent on you and the choices you make.
 It also depends upon how you plan to measure your success.
 Initially, you may think this means reuniting with your loved one.
-Nonetheless, you should remember that getting through your breakup as painlessly as possible, is also a significant achievement.
+Nonetheless, you should remember that getting through your breakup as painlessly as possible is also a significant achievement.

 Finally, it is important to acknowledge that some relationships cannot and should not be repaired.
 This is especially true of controlling and abusive relationships.

-Below are listed 7 mistakes that people commonly make after finishing the No Contact Rule.
-These may appear a little contradictory as emphasis has been placed on reuniting with your ex.
-Even though the focus should be on self-recovery, a reconciliation undoubtedly remains top of the wish list for many.
+Each of these mistakes is described fully below.
+They may seem a little contradictory, since they emphasize the idea of reuniting with your partner rather than focusing on your own healing and growth, even though the focus should be on self-recovery.
+However, a reconciliation undoubtedly remains atop of the wish list for many.
 Hence, the advice is intended to cover all eventualities.

 Mistake #1: Panicking

 It’s Day 31.
 You wake up feeling totally elated.
 You've done it!
 You have managed to go a whole 30 days without contacting your former partner.
-Now you start staring at your phone wondering when your ex is going to text or call you.
+Now you start staring at your phone, wondering when your ex is going to text or call.
 After all, you’ve waited patiently for 30 days, you deserve this.
 Then, when the phone call doesn’t come, you start to panic.